-Will the replacement cost estimator be the same website (MSB) and login?
-Will it continue to be separate from TFPA’s quoting system?
+Is the replacement cost estimator the same website (MSB) and login?
+Is it still separate from TFPA’s quoting system?

-With the new system deployment, TFPA is upgrading to a newer version of MSB that agents will access through Agent Gateway.
-Agents will no longer have a separate login to MSB.
+With the Agent Gateway deployment, TFPA upgraded to a newer version of MSB that agents can access through Agent Gateway.
+Agents no longer have a separate login to MSB.

 If a standardized address is not found, such as with brand new construction, can we still get a quote?

 MSB is incorporated into Agent Gateway to provide values for the quote.
-A value will be automatically calculated based on the information provided.
-However, agents will have access to the valuation to make changes on the MSB site and refresh the value in the quote to reflect those changes.
+A value is automatically calculated based on the information provided.
+However, agents have access to the valuation to make changes on the MSB site and refresh the value in the quote to reflect those changes.

 Can endorsements be submitted through Agent Gateway?